 Many users might be doubtful about the security of Bitcoin ATMs due to their recently growing popularity and connection with the ever-fluctuating crypto market.
 However, Bitcoin ATMs have been around for nearly a decade.
 These ATMs process daily transactions worth billions of dollars.

-Similar to conventional ATMs, Bitcoin ATMs cut off human interaction during money transfers or crypto transactions.
+Like conventional ATMs, Bitcoin ATMs cut off human interaction during money transfers or crypto transactions.
 Users can only access their accounts through identity verification.
 For large transactions, Bitcoin ATMs opt for more comprehensive security measures.

-Bitcoin ATMs do not bring in any third party and the process makes sure that your funds are directly transferred to or from the blockchain.
+Bitcoin ATMs do not bring in any third party, and the process makes sure that your funds are directly transferred to or from the blockchain.
 They solely facilitate machines and software that automate the transaction process as per the user’s will.